cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 The profiling size saving mainly comes from enforcing removal of issuer and subject info fields besides the common name.
 The encoding savings are presented above in {{encoding}}, for a sample certificate given in {{appA}} resulting in the numbers shown in {{fig-table}}.

 After profiling, all duplicated information has been removed, and remaining text strings are minimal in size.
-Therefore no further size reduction can be reached with general compression mechanisms.
-(In practice the size might even grow slightly due to the compression encoding information, as illustrated in the table below.)
+Therefore the further size reduction reached with general compression mechanisms will be small, mainly corresponding to making the ASN.1 endcoding more compact.

 ~~~~~~~~~~~